-Also known as the sharing economy, collaborative consumption is having a massive impact on how people do business and disrupting established industries at a breakneck pace.
 The sharing economy operates on the premise that we have underutilized assets in our lives, and we can sell or rent those assets to our neighbors in win-win transactions.
 If this is a concept that interests you, you may be able to pocket a lot more cash than your 9-to-5 gets you.

 Share Your Art

-TurningArt: TurningArt is a unique art rental marketplace for homeowners and workplaces.
+- TurningArt: TurningArt is a unique art rental marketplace for homeowners and businesses.
 Artists earn royalties each time their work is rented, or when prints or originals are sold through the site.

-Minted: Minted offers wedding invitations, stationery, home decor and other items from independent artists and photographers like you.
-Earn cash prizes for one-off contests and commission on ongoing sales of your work.
+- Minted: Minted offers celebratory invitations, stationery, home decor and other items from independent artists and photographers like you.
+Users can earn cash prizes for one-off contests and commission on ongoing sales of your work.

-Redbubble: Join the network of more than 350,000 independent artists selling their creative work on Redbubble.
-You have control over the price of your work, with most artists earning 10 percent to 30 percent of the retail price.
+- Redbubble: Join the network of more than 350,000 independent artists selling their creative work on Redbubble.
+An online marketplace, you have control over the price of your work, with most artists earning 10%-30% of the retail price.

-Cafepress and Zazzle: These are a couple of the largest print-on-demand T-shirt and merchandise sellers.
-How it works is you upload your designs and create your own storefront.
-When someone buys a product, you earn a royalty on the sale, but never have to touch the inventory or ship the item; the company does it all for you.
+- Cafepress and Zazzle: These are a couple of the largest print-on-demand T-shirt and merchandise sellers.
+Just upload your designs and create your own storefront.
+When someone buys a product, you earn a royalty on the sale, but never have to touch the inventory or ship the item because the company does it for you.
 This has the potential to be a really cool passive income stream, especially if your designs can begin ranking on their own on Google.

-Teespring: With Teespring, you create your own unique T-shirt designs and then market them to relevant audiences, earning the spread between your purchase price and the cost to produce.
-The interesting thing about Teespring is unless your campaign hits a minimum critical mass of orders (that you set), nothing gets printed and nobody gets charged.
+- Teespring: With Teespring, you create your own unique T-shirt designs and then market them to relevant audiences, earning the spread between your purchase price and the cost to produce.
+The interesting thing about Teespring is unless your campaign hits a minimum critical mass of orders (that you set on your own), nothing gets printed and nobody gets charged.

-Threadless: Create your own store and submit your T-shirt designs to a fun community of independent artists and fans.
-Like other print-on-demand clothing sites, Threadless allows you to make the spread between the purchase price and the cost, usually around $10 a shirt.
+- Threadless: Create your own store and submit your T-shirt designs to a fun community of independent artists and fans.
+Like other print-on-demand clothing sites, Threadless allows you to make the spread between the purchase price and the cost, usually around $10-$15 per shirt.

 Share Your Boat

-Boatbound: How often do you really get out on the water?
-With Boatbound, you can rent your boat to your landlocked peers.
-A quick search of boats nearby yields plenty of results with rates ranging from $300 to $2500 per day.
+- Boatsetter: How often do you really get out on the water?
+With Boatsetter, you can rent your boat to your landlocked peers.
+A quick search of boats nearby yields plenty of results with rates ranging anywhere from $300-$2,500 per day.

-Tubbber: You can find peer-to-peer boat rentals, primarily in Europe at Tubbber.
+- Tubber: You can find peer-to-peer boat rentals, primarily in Europe at Tubber.

 Share Your Car

-Uber: Uber is the proverbial 800-pound gorilla of the sharing economy.
+- Uber: Uber is the proverbial 800-pound gorilla of the sharing economy.
 Its ride-sharing platform offers the opportunity to essentially start your own taxi service and earn money on your own schedule driving your neighbors around.
-On average, Uber drivers earn between $20 and $25 an hour, although that’s not including maintenance on your car and taxes you’ll owe from your earnings.
+The company touts that, on average, Uber drivers earn between $20-$25 an hour, although that’s not including maintenance on your car and taxes you’ll owe from your earnings.

-Wrapify: When you sign up with Wrapify, your car gets covered with a giant advertisement, and you earn money based on how far you drive.
-A typical commuter in a popular area could earn $260 to $450 a month.
+- Wrapify: When you sign up with Wrapify, your car gets covered with a giant advertisement and you earn money based on how far you drive.
+A typical commuter in a popular area could earn $260-$450 a month.

 Share Your Care

-UrbanSitter: If you love kids, this could be the perfect side hustle.
-Set your own babysitting rates, availability and geographic area.
-Because UrbanSitter charges parents a monthly membership fee to access the directory, you keep 100 percent of your earnings.
+- UrbanSitter: If you love kids or pets, this could be the perfect side hustle.
+Set your own rates, availability and geographic area.
+Because UrbanSitter charges users a monthly membership fee to access the directory, you keep 100 percent of your earnings.

-SitterCity: This is a huge marketplace for child care.
-With parents posting jobs every two minutes on SitterCity, it could be the perfect side hustle.
+- SitterCity: This is a huge marketplace for childcare and tutoring.
+With parents posting jobs just about every two minutes on SitterCity, it could be the perfect side hustle.

 Share Your City

-ToursByLocals: If you already are a professional tour guide, you can use ToursByLocals to connect directly with your customers and earn some money within the city limits that you love.
+- ToursByLocals: If you already are a professional tour guide, you can use ToursByLocals to connect directly with your customers and earn some money within the city limits that you love.

 Share Your Clothes

-ThredUP: ThredUP will send you a free “Clean Out Kit” to send in your unused clothes for consignment sale.
+- ThredUP: This site will send you a free “Clean Out Kit” to send in your unused clothes for online consignment sales.
 You can even use the online payout estimator tool to see what your items are worth.

 Share Your Creations

-Etsy: Etsy is the largest peer-to-peer marketplace for handcrafted items.
-You’ll find thoughtful pieces for your home, office, kids, closet and more.
+- Etsy: Welcome to the largest peer-to-peer marketplace for handcrafted items.
+At Etsy, you’ll find thoughtful pieces for your home, office, kids, closet and more.
 And if you’ve got an artistic and crafty side, you can tap into Etsy’s wide audience of buyers and set up shop to sell your own handmade items.

-Storenvy: Sell your own unique clothing designs, jewelry, crafts, art and more at this growing peer-to-peer platform for indie artists.
+- Storenvy: Sell your own unique clothing designs, jewelry, crafts, art and more at this growing peer-to-peer platform for indie artists.
 It’s free to open your own Storenvy shop, where you can upload your items, set your own prices and get discovered by buyers on the platform.
-Storenvy takes a 10 percent cut of whatever you sell.
+Storenvy takes a 10% cut of whatever you sell.

-Envato: Envato is a broad family of brands that connects creators of digital assets with those who need them.
-If you can create website templates, WordPress plugins, stock videos, jingles, graphics and even 3-D models, this is the place for you.
+- Envato: This site proudly proclaims it’s the one place where “Everything you need to get creative projects done.”
+If you can create website templates, WordPress plugins, stock videos, jingles, graphics and even 3-D models, Envato is the place for you.

 Share Your Designs

-DesignCrowd: DesignCrowd is another crowdsourced graphic design marketplace where you can submit your creative design ideas based on client specs and win money when they choose yours as the favorite.
+- DesignCrowd: DesignCrowd is another crowdsourced graphic design marketplace where you can submit your creative design ideas based on client specs and win money when they choose yours as their favorite.

-99designs: This is a well-known crowdsourcing marketplace for graphic design.
-If you’re a talented designer with a competitive streak, you can enter design contests on 99designs and win cash prizes.
+- 99designs: A part of Vistaprint, 99designs is a well-known crowdsourcing marketplace for graphic design.
+If you’re a talented designer with a competitive streak, you can enter design contests for a chance to win cash prizes.

 Share Your Expertise